AliBaghizadeh/Liquidity-Pool-Management/README.md

 ## Hardhat for a Local Blockchain

-1- Initialize Hardhat: npx hardhat<br>
+1- Open a terminal and Initialize Hardhat: npx hardhat<br>
 Choose “Create a JavaScript project” and follow the prompts to set up a basic Hardhat environment.<br>
 Note that the terminal shows several Accounts and Private Keys.
 I used one of them in the main.py file for variables: sender_address and private_key.